less/less-docs/content/features/detached-rulesets.md

 }
 ```

 A detached ruleset call unlocks (returns) all its mixins into caller the same way as mixin calls do.
-However, it does NOT return variables.
+However, it does **not** return variables.

 Returned mixin:
 ````less